jaap-karssenberg/linkanalysis/README.md

 ## Implementation
 - [x] Sort pages by number of backlinks via commandline
-- [ ] Sort pages by number of backlinks via dialog
+- [x] Sort pages by number of backlinks via dialog
+- [ ] Make listview in dialog robust for very large notebooks
 - [ ] Compare pages by number of backlinks via commandline
 - [ ] Compare pages by number of via backlinks dialog
 - [ ] Sort pages in "influence network" of a given starting page by degree and number of occurrences via commandline